-Hormonal balance is a delicate dance between the brain the endocrine glands, the liver, and all have to have optimal communication to keep hormones in balance.
+Hormonal balance is a delicate dance between the brain the endocrine glands, and the liver, and all have to have optimal communication to keep hormones in balance.
 But if one end of the communication is messed up everything goes wrong and an imbalance in hormones then happens.

 Then you start to notice signs and symptoms of hormonal imbalance, signs like: